LEAN-96/RAG-Demystified/README.md

 # Applications of RAG:
-- Chatbot for Customer supprt
+- Chatbot for Customer support
-- Documents Q & A
+- Documents Q&A
-- Internal knowledge
+- Internal knowledge Q&A
 - Agents
 - Multimodal Applications
 - Query analysis